OBOAcademy/obook/docs/howto/review-pull-request.md

 It is very important to think of reviewing of a skill and an aspect of open science and engineering culture that need to be learned and developed.
 In the long term, this habit will have an effect on the growth and impact of our tools and ontologies comparable to the engineering itself.

 It is _central_ to open science work that we review other peoples work _outside our direct mandate_.
 We recommend to select a few people you agree to mutually review your work as a high order of importance - wether you develpo ontologies, code or both.
+It is of great importance that **pull requests are addressed in a timely manner**, ideally within 24 hours of the request.
+The requestor is likely in the headspace of being receptive to changes and working hard to get the code fixed when they ask for a code review.

 ## Overarching workflow